 Political Islam (Islamism), in various forms, is the most rapidly growing and persuasive ideology among Muslims today.
 Islamism is a sociopolitical ideology which strives to institute governments under Allah's authority, not man-made constitutions, and administration of society according to sharia (Islamic law), not Western law.
-The ideology of Islamism is the cutting edge of Islamic militants' exertions against the West and its global system.
+10 The ideology of Islamism is the cutting edge of Islamic militants' exertions against the West and its global system.
 As an ideology, Islamism is distinct from the religion of Islam, although it draws strength from zealous members of the Islamic resurgence.
 The Islamic resurgence does not protest against Islamic institutions, but rather protests against secular governments and social innovations modeled on the West.
 Understanding the Islamists' critique of modern life provides some clarity to these distinctions.
 Most Islamists (except for retrograde Salafists) are not against modern instrumentalities produced by industries (telephones, cars, airplanes, computers, etc.).
 Rather, Islamists are opposed to modernism, a sequel to industrialization and modernization, which is the ideology of social innovation in a secular environment completely unhinged from traditional and religious norms.

 Islamism is ideological because it employs Islam for the socio-political goal of establishing governments under Allah's sovereignty with societies based on sharia.
 Islamism "fuses religion and politics, din wa dawla, in a way incompatible with Western analytical categories."11 Establishing such governments and societies are meant to preserve Islamic religion and culture and to reverse Western domination.
 Culturally, many Islamic traditionalists feel eclipsed by the Western way of life in the globalized economy.
 Islamism is ascendant in its competition against secular Western political models within large segments of the Muslim world.
 In predominantly Islamic countries, Islamism has absorbed much of nationalist parties' ideologies, leaving nationalists weak.
 Generally in such countries, the left is marginal and in disarray and liberal democrats are few.
-Islamists heed the Koran's specific direction: "Fight in the cause of God against those who fight you."
+Islamists heed the Koran's specific direction: "Fight in the cause of God against those who fight you."12 world that it can have an equitable stake in globalization.

-The Islamists' slogan, "Islam is the solution" (popularized by the Egyptian Sayyid Qutb), will continue to inspire political exertions against Western-type governments in Islamic countries until or unless the West convinces the Islamic world that it can have an equitable stake in globalization.
 Islamists will resist cultural and political influences of the West's global system, even if they acquiesce to economic interaction and trade.
 Their resistance to the West is not to imply mainly overt clashes.
 Most clashes for the proximate future will occur within the Islamic world itself, just as industrial countries of the West's global system will have their own internal (especially social) problems.